2022 United States Senate elections: North Dakota

 Two-term Republican John Hoeven was re-elected in 2016 with 78.5% of the vote.
 On February 4, 2021, Hoeven campaign spokesman Dan Larson indicated that Hoeven was running for re-election in 2022.
 University of Jamestown engineering professor Katrina Christiansen defeated businessman Michael Steele in the Democratic primary election.
 Former state representative Rick Becker challenged Hoeven in the Republican primary but withdrew after losing the convention.

 Hoeven and Christiansen won their respective primaries on June 14.

 Ohio

 Two-term Republican Rob Portman was re-elected in 2016 with 58% of the vote.
 On January 25, 2021, he announced that he would not be running for re-election.

-Venture capitalist and author J. D. Vance was nominated in a crowded and competitive Republican primary, defeating USMCR veteran and former state treasurer Josh Mandel, state senator Matt Dolan, investment banker Mike Gibbons, and former Ohio Republican Party chair Jane Timken, among others.
+Venture capitalist and author JD Vance was nominated in a crowded and competitive Republican primary, defeating USMCR veteran and former state treasurer Josh Mandel, state senator Matt Dolan, investment banker Mike Gibbons, and former Ohio Republican Party chair Jane Timken, among others.
 Vance was endorsed by former president Donald Trump late in the primary.

 U.S. representative and 2020 presidential candidate, Tim Ryan, was the Democratic nominee.